-Indicator Number 3.1.5

-Provincial Indicator title Number of producers supported in the Red Meat Commodity

-Definition The indicator refers to the provision of support to Subsistence, Smallholder and Commercial producers involved in the Red Meat Commodity, support will be provided to producers in the primary production and those in the value chain.
-The support will be provided in line with the Agricultural and Agro Processing Master Plan.
-Red meat commodities include Cattle, Goat, Sheep and Pig

-Support refers to tangible and non-tangible support:

-On and off farm infrastructure or

-Technical and advisory services or

-Production inputs or

-Development training or

-Marketing and business development or
+Indicator Number 3.1.7 Provincial Indicator title Number of producers supported in the Vegetable Commodity Definition The indicator refers to the provision of support to black communities involving in the Vegetable Commodity.
+Support will be provided to communities in the primary production and those in the value chain.
+The support will be provided in line with the RAAVC Plan.
+Vegetable commodities will include potatoes, tomatoes, butternuts, baby veggies, carrots, etc. Support refers to tangible and non-tangible support: On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital Source of data PDA and PSSC

-Operating capital

-Source of data Provincial Departments of Agriculture (PDA) and Provincial Shared Services Centres (PSSC)

 Method of Calculation / Assessment Simple count

-Means of Verification Id copy approved individual business plan / project profiles, application form, completion certificate, signed-off letter/ memo of approval, evidence of support/signature to confirm support received/ signed delivery notes.
+Means of Verification Partnership agreement, project business plan, feasibility study, project specific agreement, application form / letter, and completion certificate.

 Assumptions Favourable climatic conditions

 No natural disasters

 Economic and political stability

+Disaggregation of Beneficiaries N/A

+Spatial Transformation District based

+Calculation type Cumulative

+Reporting Cycle Annually

+Desired performance Actual performance as per target

+Indicator Responsibility Programme Manager